UK-SBCoA-EbbertLab/brain_cDNA_discovery/README.md

 `proteomics_pipeline` - Fragpipe pipeline used to validate new transcripts at the protein level using public Mass Spec data.

+`singularity_containers` - Directory with container definition files and pull commands.
+With the exception of the Fragpipe pipeline (`proteomics_pipeline`) and the Rshiny web app (`website`), all the software used in this GitHub repository is in these singularity containers.

 `website` - Contains Rshiny app scripts that allows users to perform gene queries and visualize RNA isoform expression from the data used in this publication
 URL: